HomelikeBrick42/LanguageIdea/README.md

 <br>
 (maybe "noalias" would be a better name for "unique"? though that is equally as unclear and only slightly better because of LLVM connotations and being a more esoteric name so that new people dont assume that "unique" means unique to other immutable references aswell)

+TODO: should non-readable references exist?

+TODO: should there be another out-parameter reference which cant be dropped, only written to?
+It could be useful for constructing "pinned" objects

 ### Syntax

 The syntax for references has not yet been decided